wazuh/wazuh-dashboard-plugins/RELEASING.md

 ### Bump

-It means to increment the version number to a new, unique value.
+It means to increment the version number to a new and unique value.

-Bumping the version requires to do some changes in the source code of the application.
+Bumping the version requires to do some changes in the source code of the plugins.
 See [# Files](#files).

-We have a script (`scripts/release/bump`) to update some of these files:
+We have a script (`scripts/release/bump`) to update some of these files for each plugin:

 - package.json
-- opensearch_dashboards.json or kibana.json
+- opensearch_dashboards.json

-This can be run through the `yarn release:bump` package script too.
-This is the prefered method because defines some required parameters. **The rest of the files should be changed manually.**

-> The package script sets some required parameters related to manifest files.

 Steps: